 Isabel Jessica von RittberG

-Founder, Artistic Director, Dancer
+Founder, CEO, Artistic Director, Dancer

 Isabel Jessica von Rittberg grew up in Wuppertal-Beyenburg, a small historical village in Western Germany.
 Her father is German; her mother was born in Montana.
 Isabel was raised bilingually.
 As a child, she danced ballet, played the piano and spent more time on horseback than on foot.
 Her summers in the Rocky Mountains instilled in her a love of nature.
 Isabel graduated with a BA in Latin American/Iberian Studies and a French minor from the University of California, Santa Barbara.
 There she also began climbing.
 In preparation for her senior thesis, Isabel spent a year in Santiago de Chile.
 While living and traveling in South America, she performed African-Brazilian dance and further developed her rock climbing skills.
 The grace of rock climbing captured her attention.